wp-plugins/all-in-one-wp-security-and-firewall/readme.txt

 = Security Scanner =
 * The file change detection scanner can alert you if any files have changed in your WordPress system.
 You can then investigate and see if that was a legitimate change or some bad code was injected.
+* Database scanner feature can be used to scan your database tables.
+It will look for any common suspicious-looking strings, javascript and html code in some of the WordPress core tables.

 = Comment SPAM Security =
 * Monitor the most active IP addresses which persistently produce the most SPAM comments and instantly block them with the click of a button.